SayantanRC/URLs/repair-grub-live-usb.md

 # Repair / Install GRUB from live USB

 ## Requirements
-1. Already installed linux partition for which Grub needs to installed repaired.
+1. Already installed linux partition for which Grub needs to installed or repaired.
 2. Patience and some terminal knowledge is helpful.

 ## Procedure